• HOME

 Apply Scripture Logo

-If we put aside tradition and measure both Pre-Trib and Pre-Wrath teachings strictly by the text and sequence of Scripture - in the KJV and with the Greek TR, we see that the Pre-Wrath explanation is more biblically consistent than the Pre-Trib “wrath starts at Seal 1” view.
+If we put aside tradition and measure both Pre-Trib and Pre-Wrath teachings strictly by the text and sequence of Scripture, in the KJV and with the Greek TR, we see that the Pre-Wrath explanation is more biblically consistent than the Pre-Trib “wrath starts at Seal 1” view.

 1. Where the Bible Itself Marks the Start of Wrath

-Pre-Wrath: Notes that the first explicit biblical statement that God’s wrath has come is in Revelation 6:17, after the cosmic signs of Seal #6.
+Pre-Wrath: Notes that the first explicit biblical statement that God’s wrath has come is in Revelation 6:17, after the cosmic signs of Seal 6.

 2. Distinguishing Tribulation from Wrath

-Tribulation (θλῖψις/ thlipsis) = persecution, affliction, pressure.
+Tribulation θλῖψις (thlipsis) means persecution, affliction, pressure.

-Wrath (ὀργή/ orgē) = divine judicial anger.
-Used in Rev 6:17 and 1 Thess 5:9 for God’s judgment.
+It is used in Revelation 6:17 and 1 Thessalonians 5:9 for God’s judgment.

 3. Alignment with Jesus’ Sequence